spdx/spdx-3-model/model/Dataset/Properties/datasetSize.md

 ## Summary

-The field describes the size of the dataset.
+Captures the size of the dataset.

 ## Description

-The field describes how large a dataset is.
+DatasetSize Captures how large a dataset is.
 The size is to be measured in bytes.

 ## Metadata